 Start Early by Planning Ahead

-By starting early with your holiday plan, it will give you the time you need to chip away at the things you want to get done in the months ahead.
+Starting early with a holiday plan will give you the time you need to chip away at the things you want to get done in the months ahead.
 It will also benefit your wallet.
-We spend so much at the holidays that a well executed plan will help spread out the expenses so they don’t hit you all at once.
+We spend so much on the holidays that a well-executed plan will help spread out the expenses so they don’t hit you all at once.

 - Create a list and keep it simple.